interaminense/react-portfolio-behance/README.md

 1. Fork this repository;
 2. Clone the forked repository to your local machine:
 `git clone https://github.com/YOUR_USERNAME/react-portfolio-behance.git`
-3. install the project dependencies by typing `npm install`
+3. Install the project dependencies by typing
+`npm install`
-4. If you change the name of your repository, change the `const URL_DEFAULT` inside the` App.js` file to the name of your repository;
+4. If ever change the name of your repository, **keep in mind** that you will need to change the `const URL_DEFAULT` inside the` App.js` file to the new name of your repository;
 5. Change the component parameters:
 ```html
 <Portfolio user={YOUR_USERNAME} apiKey={YOUR_APIKEY} showFeatured />